palomachain/docs/src/guide/resources/paloma-ledger.md

 <keyName> ledger paloma1... palomapub1...
 ```

 Cosmos uses [HD Wallets](https://hub.cosmos.network/main/resources/hd-wallets.html).
 This means you can setup many accounts using the same Ledger seed.
-To create another account from your Ledger device, run (change the integer i to some value >= 0 to choose the account for HD derivation):
+To create another account from your Ledger device, run (change the integer i to some value >= 0 to choose the account for HD derivation).
+You'll only need to specify the account number during account creation, for other transactions the keyName is sufficient:

 ```bash
 palomad keys add <secondKeyName> --ledger --account <i>